micabo/Chromatograpy/README.md

 # Chromatograpy

-In this repository we will explore simple simulations of chromatographic processes.
+In this repository we will explore educational simulations of chromatographic processes.
-In this notebook we will start particularly simple and simulate the chromatographic process with the cell model.
+We will start particularly simple and simulate the chromatographic process with the cell model.
 By the way, the repository name is not a typo.
 Rather, it is a blend of the term "chromatography" and the fact that the code is written in Python (in .py files).

 ## Cell Model